sajadtorkamani/orm/docs/en/reference/dql-doctrine-query-language.rst

     $users = $query->getResult(); // array of CmsUser objects with the phonenumbers association loaded
     $phonenumbers = $users[0]->getPhonenumbers();

-Hydrate a result in Ascending:
+Hydrate a result in Ascending Order:

 .. code-block:: php